Christmas: How a Golden Calf Became a Green Tree and a Sacred Cow

 It comes as a shock to many that some Christians do not participate in Christmas celebrations and traditions.
 One of the first assumptions usually made is that such Christians are either not Christians at all or are part of some cult movement.
 As for us, we do not celebrate Christmas because of what Holy Scripture teaches about such a custom.
 We are convinced that we have God's infallible word delivered to us as the King James Version of the Bible (KJV) and would hope that others believe they have God's infallible word also.
 As such, we also hope that readers of this article would do as the noble Bereans, who “...searched the Scriptures daily, whether those things were so...”
 (ACT 17:11).
 This article also mentions certain secular observations about the Christmas custom which the noble reader can readily check out for himself since the information is voluminous and readily available and thus he can be diligent to “prove all things...”
 (1TH 5:21).

 As familiar as the Christmas custom is in America today, such was not always the case.
-Until the early to middle part of the 19th century, Christmas was not even officially recognized as a civic holiday.
-On the contrary, Christmas was generally looked upon as a superstitious holiday to be avoided, it having no place in a society founded on Christian principles as laid down in the KJV Bible.
+Though it already had a long history as a religious festival in some denominations, until the early to middle part of the 19th century Christmas was not even officially recognized as a civic holiday.
+There was an overall sentiment that Christmas was a superstitious holiday to be avoided, it having no place in a society founded on Christian principles as laid down in the KJV Bible.
 In 1851, a Cleveland minister is supposed to have nearly lost his job because he brought a Christmas evergreen tree into the church building.
 As late as 1870, public schools in Boston remained open on Christmas Day and apparently expelled students who stayed home.
 In the infancy of this country laws were even on the books which imposed fines and/or imprisonment should one be found observing the Christmas celebration.
 One such law in Massachusetts read:

 We do not advocate that religious worship should be thus ordered by civil authority but rather by persuasion of conscience.
 However, one might pause to ask whether America is more biblically oriented today than it was back then, or is it the other way around?
 In earlier times, various Protestant denominations and many Baptists refused to recognize Christmas for biblical reasons similar to those which are to follow in this essay.